stblmuc/Smiley/README.md

 ### Implementation details ###

 ##### Linear regression #####
-This method uses just one weight matrix which is multiplied with the input.
-After that, a bias is added and softmax is applied to obtain a probability.
+This method uses a single weight matrix which is multiplied with the input.
+After that, a bias is added and softmax is applied to obtain class probabilities.

 ##### Convolutional Neural Network #####
-It consists of two convolutional + max-pool layers and two fully connected layers with a dropout layer in between.
+It consists of two convolutional + max-pool layers followed by two fully connected layers with dropout on the first one.
+Softmax is also applied in the end to obtain class probabilities.

 ### License ###
 TODO